Pauline Frederick

-Pauline Frederick (born Pauline Beatrice Libbey, August 12, 1883 – September 19, 1938) was an American stage and film actress.
+Pauline Frederick (born Pauline Beatrice Libbey; August 12, 1883 – September 19, 1938) was an American stage and film actress.

 Early life

 Frederick was born Pauline Beatrice Libbey (later changed to Libby) in Boston in 1883 (some sources state 1884 or 1885), the only child of Richard O. and Loretta C. Libbey.
 Her father worked as a yardmaster for the Old Colony Railroad before becoming a salesman.
-Her parents separated when she was a toddler and Frederick was raised primarily by her mother to whom she remained close for the remainder of her life (her parents divorced around 1897).
+Her parents separated when she was a toddler and Frederick was raised primarily by her mother with whom she remained close for the remainder of her life (her parents divorced around 1897).
 As a girl, she was fascinated with show business, and determined early to place her goals in the direction of the theater.
 She studied acting, singing and dancing at Miss Blanchard's Finishing School in Boston where she later graduated.

 Her father, however, discouraged her ambitions to be an actress and encouraged her to become an elocution teacher.
 After pursuing a career as an actress, her father disinherited her (he died in 1922).
 Due to her father's attitude towards her acting career, Pauline adopted the surname "Frederick" as her stage name.
 She legally changed her name to Pauline Frederick in 1908.

 Career

 She made her stage debut at the age of 17 as a chorus girl in the farce The Rogers Brothers at Harvard, but was fired shortly thereafter.
-She won other small roles on the stage before being discovered by illustrator Harrison Fisher who called her "the purest American beauty."
+She won other small roles on the stage before being discovered by an illustrator, Harrison Fisher who called her "the purest American beauty."
 With Fisher's help, she landed more substantial stage roles.
 Nicknamed "The Girl with the Topaz Eyes", Frederick was cast in the lead roles in the touring productions of The Little Gray Lady and The Girl in White in 1906.
 She briefly retired from acting after her first marriage in 1909, but returned to the stage in January 1913 in Joseph and His Brethren.

 A well-known stage star, Frederick was already in her 30s when she made her film debut in 1915 as Donna Roma in The Eternal City.
 In March 1927, she received some of her better reviews when she appeared in the play Madame X in London.
 Frederick was able to make a successful transition to "talkies" in 1929, and was cast as Joan Crawford's mother in This Modern Age (1931).
 Frederick did not like acting in sound films and returned to Broadway in 1932 in When the Bough Breaks.
 She would continue the remainder of her career appearing in films and also touring in stage productions in the United States, Europe and Australia.